Chou007/GitTest/README.md

 and more lines.
 look the changes.
 test
-Creating a new branch is quick and sample.
+Creating a new branch is quick and so sample.